thierrymoudiki/thierrymoudiki.github.io/_posts/2020-07-10-target-encoder-Pt3.md

 ![image-title-here]({{base}}/images/2020-07-10/2020-07-10-image3.png){:class="img-responsive"}

 Both distributions -- of tips and total bill amounts -- are __left-skewed__.
 We could fit a probability distribution to each one of them, such as lognormal or Weibull, but this would not be extremely informative.
-We would be able to obtain confidence intervals or things like the __probability of having a total bill higher than 40€__ though.
+We would be to derive some confidence intervals or things like the __probability of having a total bill higher than 40€__ though.
 Generally, in addition to `tip` and `total_bill`, we have the following raw information on the __marginal distributions of  other variables__:

 ![image-title-here]({{base}}/images/2020-07-10/2020-07-10-image3.5.png){:class="img-responsive"}